‘Greta’: A young activist’s moment, praised and criticized

 She added: “We are in the beginning of a mass extinction and yet all you can talk about is money.
 You are failing us.”

 Where Thunberg goes from here is unclear.
 She has been positioned as a clarion voice; the question is, will she continue to be considered a “youth climate activist”?
-Or has her U.N. performance this week — at both youth events and the full-on climate conference — elevated her voice even further?
+Or has her U.N. performance this week — at both youth events and the full-on climate conference — elevated her voice further?

 Thunberg seems undeterred by criticism of her activism and her emerging public persona.
 In an interview with The Associated Press last week, she called such an approach “sad.”